 After what seemed like another hour or so, I got up to stretch my legs and view my work.
 As I stood, a gust of cold wind hit me hard.
 I glanced again at the window, walked over and gazed out at the street below.
 It was a still night.
 So where’d that cold come from?

-I had little knowledge or thoughts of spiritualism back then, despite my near death experience in a skydiving accident three years earlier.
+I had little knowledge or thoughts of spiritualism back then, despite my near death experience in a skydiving accident a year earlier.
 In fact, I had little belief in anything beyond my own hedonism.
 As a young adult, I had a well-formed sense of self that stood up well to those that criticized my absolute faith in my own instincts.
-To others, it looked like a complete lack of responsibility.
+To others, it looked like recklessness, a death wish.
 To me it was a belief in life, a need to take each and every experience by the horns and run with it.
 After all, this was the mid seventies.
-Despite my family insisting I did not need college (“your brothers never went to college so I’ll be damned if I’d pay for you to go,” was what my father had said), I was there anyway, paying my own way without any assistance from anyone.
+Despite my family insisting I did not need college (“your brothers never went to college so I’ll be damned if I’d pay for you to go,” was what my father had said), I was there anyway, paying my own way through demo skydives without any assistance from anyone.

 Right now, my instincts were telling me that something was not right.
 That cold wind left a chill and the goose-bumps had not yet disappeared.
 I glanced again at the clock, which still read nine twenty.
 I walked over to Deirdre’s bed to see her electric clock.
 It too read nine-twenty!!
 Ok, now I know something weird is going on.
 Get outta here!

 I grabbed some clothes and buzzed for the elevator.
 Antonio should be up by the time I pulled myself together, found my coat and stuck a few dollars in my pocket.
 As I locked the door, I heard the elevator open right behind me.